Best shared ownership mortgage deals

 Shared ownership can offer a few clear benefits:

-It’s a good option if your income is limited or if you can’t afford to buy in your local area.
-Because you’re buying a share, your monthly costs could be lower than buying the full property with a standard mortgage.
+Shared ownership mortgages can work well if your income is limited or you can’t afford to buy in your local area and generally mean your monthly costs are lower than buying the full property with a standard mortgage.

 Who can get a shared ownership mortgage?

 If you’re over 55, there’s a separate Shared Ownership scheme called Older People’s Shared Ownership (OPSO).
-If you’re eligible for this scheme, once you own 75% of your home, you no longer have to pay rent on the other 25%.
+If you’re eligible for this scheme, once you own 75% of your home, you don’t to pay rent on the other 25%

 People with long-term disabilities can apply for Shared Ownership properties if they can't find a suitable home in other Help to Buy schemes (if you need a ground floor property, for example).
-With this scheme, you can buy a share of between 10% and 75% of the value of your home.
 This is called Home Ownership for People with Long-Term Disabilities (HOLD).

 If you’re self-employed, you’ll need to provide tax returns or business accounts.